dailydimaz/helper/DEPLOYMENT_GUIDE.md

 # Production Deployment Guide

+**This software is derived from the source code for Gumroad, Inc. Helper™ software.**

-This guide provides comprehensive instructions for deploying the Helper AI lightweight application to production environments.
+This guide provides comprehensive instructions for deploying the Helper™ AI lightweight application to production environments.
 The application has been optimized for performance, security, and maintainability with the new PostgreSQL + Drizzle ORM architecture.

+> **Trademark Notice**: Helper™ is a trademark of Gumroad, Inc. This derivative software is not officially endorsed or distributed by Gumroad, Inc.

 ## Pre-Deployment Checklist